brunoeiterer/GenealogyTree/README.md

 ## Limitations
 * People with the same name are not allowed.
 * Single parents are not allowed.
-* Adding parents is not possible.
+* ~~Adding parents is not possible.~~  Since v1.4 adding parents on the top of the tree is possible.
 * Multiple marriages are not allowed.
-* Marriage between family members is not allowed.
+* ~~Marriage between family members is not allowed.~~  Since v1.4 marriage between family members is allowed.
+The name, date of birth, date of death and place of birth are repeated in red beside the partner.

 # Árvore Genealógica
 Aplicativo para gerar árvores genealógicas para Windows.